boss-chanon/Snake-Game-AI/README.md

 Agent-DQN.py - Used to teach AI by Deep Q Network.

-Agent-PolicyGradients.py - Used to teach AI by monte carlo policy gradient.
+Agent-PolicyGradients.py - Used to teach AI by policy gradient.